This course allows you to jointly study Mathematics & Sport, giving you a fully rounded experience of both subjects.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.

-During the study of Sport at BGU, you will gain understanding in the complexities of this subject, including; the development of sport; how performance can be enhanced and how it can be managed and led.
-This course is designed to develop your knowledge and understanding of sport, physical education, learning and teaching and education.
+During the study of Sport at BGU you will gain understanding in the complexities of this subject, including; the development of sport; how performance can be enhanced and how it can be managed and led.
+This course is designed to develop your knowledge and understanding of the sport, physical education, learning and teaching and education.

 Mathematics is vital in modern society, underpinning our understanding of the sciences, engineering, technology, finance and many other aspects of our everyday lives.
 Mathematics graduates are in short supply and we aim to provide you with the tools you need to make a real difference in the world and to those around you.